Skip to main content

 Good evening everyone,

-For those who do not know me, I am [Your Name], [Groom Name]’s [father/mother/parent].
-It is a real honor to say a few words today, and a joy to see so many people gathered to celebrate [Bride Name] and [Groom Name].
+For those who don’t know me, I’m [Your Name], [Groom Name]’s [father/mother/parent].
+It’s a real honor to say a few words today, and a joy to see so many people gathered to celebrate [Bride Name] and [Groom Name].

 First, thank you all for being here.
-A wedding brings together many parts of two lives: families, friends, memories, hopes and people who have supported the couple in different ways.
-Your presence makes this day feel even more meaningful.
+A wedding brings together so many parts of two lives: families, friends, memories, hopes and all the people who’ve supported the couple in different ways.
+Your presence makes this day even more meaningful.

-[Groom Name], watching you stand here today is something I will never forget.
-As a parent, you carry many pictures of your child in your mind.
+[Groom Name], seeing you stand here today is something I’ll never forget.
+As a parent, you carry so many pictures of your child in your mind.
 The little boy who [childhood memory].
 The teenager who [safe teenage memory].
 The adult who slowly became more himself, sometimes gracefully and sometimes through trial and error, as all of us do.

 One memory that comes to mind is [safe family memory].
-I love that memory because it shows your [quality: kindness, humor, loyalty, patience, courage, generosity].
-It reminds me that the man standing here today did not appear all at once.
+I love it because it shows your [quality: kindness, humor, loyalty, patience, courage, generosity].
+It reminds me that the man standing here today didn’t appear all at once.
 He grew through choices, mistakes, laughter, effort and love.

-What makes me proud is not that you are perfect.
-You are not, and marriage will confirm this information to [Bride Name] in due time.
-What makes me proud is the way you care, the way you keep going, the way you love the people close to you and the way you have become someone worthy of the trust being placed in you today.
+What makes me proud isn’t that you’re perfect.
+You’re not, and marriage will confirm that to [Bride Name] soon enough.
+What makes me proud is the way you care, the way you keep going, the way you love the people close to you and the way you’ve become someone worthy of the trust being placed in you today.

-[Bride Name], we are so happy to welcome you into our family.
+[Bride Name], we’re so happy to welcome you into our family.
 You bring warmth, intelligence, strength and joy into [Groom Name]’s life.
-You have not only become the person he loves.
-You have become someone we admire and are grateful to know.
+You’re not only the person he loves.
+You’re someone we admire and are grateful to know.

 Seeing the two of you together gives us confidence.
 You make each other laugh.
-You seem to respect each other’s differences.
-You have the beginning of something strong because it is not built only on romance, but on friendship, patience and the willingness to walk through ordinary life together.
+You respect each other’s differences.
+You have the beginning of something strong because it’s built not only on romance, but on friendship, patience and the willingness to walk through ordinary life together.

 Marriage will ask many things of you.
-It will ask for humor when plans fail, honesty when conversations are difficult, humility when someone needs to apologize, and generosity on days when one of you has less to give.
-But it will also give you more than you can imagine: companionship, shared history, private jokes, growth and a home you build day by day.
+It will ask for humor when plans fail, honesty when conversations are difficult, humility when someone needs to apologize and generosity on days when one of you has less to give.
+But it will also give you companionship, shared history, private jokes, growth and a home you build day by day.

 My wish for you both is that you keep choosing each other with care.
 Keep laughing.
 Keep listening.
 Keep being kind in the small moments, because those are the moments that make love last.

-[Groom Name], we are proud of you.
-[Bride Name], we are delighted to have you in our family.
-To both of you, thank you for letting us share this day.
+[Groom Name], we’re proud of you.
+[Bride Name], we’re delighted to have you in our family.
+Thank you both for letting us share this day.

 Everyone, please raise your glass.